neoml-lib/neoml/NeoML/docs/en/API/NN/PoolingLayers/ProjectionPoolingLayer.md

 <!-- /TOC -->

-This class implements a layer which performs mean pooling over one of the blob dimension.
+This class implements a layer which performs mean pooling over one of the blob dimensions.

 ## Settings